mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_drafts/journey-into-observability-glitchs-journey.md

 ## Our experience so far

-At this point, we've had all our services instrumented for about three months or so.
+At this point, we've had all our services instrumented for about six months or so.
 We still have a few things we haven't sorted out yet - more on that in the next section - but we have used it enough that I feel comfortable sharing some of our experiences so far.

 While I don't have any exact numbers to share, I do feel that we're able to handle incidents faster and with more confidence.
 We're able to disprove our hypotheses more quickly, which means we usually find the problems faster.
 Overall there are fewer occasions where we draw up blanks during incident response.
 This alone has made it worth the effort, but one of the most valuable things we've gotten out of this journey is a shift in perspective.
 We now expect to be able to view and understand what our services are doing in production to a level we didn't before.
 That means we're now more comfortable carrying out small experiments, and it's starting to influence how we release our software - smaller changes, guarded by feature flags.
 Adding these capabilities involved work that's outside the scope of observability, but aiming for observability pushed us to do better.
 I'm not surprised companies that are far into their observability journey start advocating for testing in production - once you have the data and you can slice & dice it as you see fit, testing in production seems like a totally reasonable thing to do.